n1kdo/n1mm_view/INSTALL_RASPI.md

 This moves into the N1MM_view project directory
 * `pip install numpy`
 make sure library for higher math computations is available
+* `chmod +x rpi_install.sh`
 * `sudo ./rpi_install.sh`
 Installs the remaining libraries and prerequisites. also gets all current updates for Raspbian.)
 This also handles everything in the Configure_Apache document.
 If you will not use the webserver option, you can simply stop the apache daemon (`sudo apachectl stop`)
 This last command will run for quite some time.
-The latest test took about 90 minutes with a good internet connection for a Raspberry Pi 3 B+.
+The latest test took about 90 minutes with a good internet connection for a Raspberry Pi 3 B+ (18 minutes on a Pi 4B).
 We gave it a lot of things to do so you won't need to do them.
 While you are waiting, you could create a splash screen for your event: a 1000x1000 portable network graphics (.png) image in RGB format works great.

 Edit the config.py file with your operating settings.
 "MyClubCall" is a placeholder.
 For testing, make the event start time before and the event end time after your current clock time.
 Other options in the configuration file are helpfully commented.